Snehalikalall/Introduction-to-sc-REnF/README.md

 Load the libraries

 ```
-library('MASS')
 library(foreach)
 library(doParallel)
-library('Rfast')
 library('scREnF')
 ```
 Apply the feature (gene) selection using Renyi and Tsallis with preprocesse data and cell types.
-Default--- Core Number (p=20), q-values (q=0.7,0.3) , Number of genes to be selected (nf=50).
+Default--- Core Number (p=40), q-values (q=0.7,0.3) , Number of genes to be selected (nf=50).
 For Gene selection, Cells should be in row and genes should be in coloumn.
 Header should be null.

 ```
 RenyiFeadata=Renyifeature(data,cell,p,q,nf)